eclipse-wildwebdeveloper/wildwebdeveloper/org.eclipse.wildwebdeveloper.embedder.node/README.md

 }
 ```

-After the first call to `getNodeJsLocation()` the subsequent calls to `which(String program)` method will start searching for the specified program firstly in the embedded Node.js installation directory.
-This allows to use the `node`, `npm` or `npx`utilities (if a utility name according to OS is provided as an argument) to be taken from the same embedded Node.js installation.
+After the first call to `getNodeJsLocation()`, subsequent calls to the `which(String program)` method will start searching for the specified program first in the embedded Node.js installation directory.
+This allows the `node`, `npm`, or `npx` utilities (if a utility name according to OS is provided as an argument) to be taken from the same embedded Node.js installation.

 ```java
 {